sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_file_sytems.md

 There are 12-bit(FAT12), 16-bit(FAT16) and 32-bit(FAT32) versions.

-# An overview of the 16-bit version
+# An overview of the 16-bit version: FAT16

 A disk is made of __surfaces__ (one for each head), __tracks__, and __sectors__; but for simplifications we can consider it just a number of sectors, first one numbered 0, second one numbered 1 and so on... actual location of each sector is irrelevant because, each sector